Crock Pot Hot Chocolate

 Pouring hot chocolate into a mug.

 • Use extracts.
-Try adding a drop of peppermint, almond, or orange extract for a unique twist.
+Try adding drops of peppermint, almond, or orange extract for a different flavor profile.

-• Go white.
+• Make white hot chocolate.
 Swap the dark chocolate for white chocolate.
-Since it’s sweeter, you may need to add 1/2-1 cup extra milk.
+Since it’s sweeter, you may need to add half to one cup of extra milk.

 • Spice it up.
-Add 1/4-1/2 teaspoon of cinnamon, nutmeg, or even a dash of cayenne for a hint of warmth and depth.
+Add ¼ to ½ teaspoon of cinnamon, nutmeg, or even a dash of cayenne for a hint of warmth and depth.

 • Spike it.
 For adults, consider adding a shot of your favorite liqueur like Baileys, Kahlúa, or Peppermint Schnapps.
-I also have a Spiked Crockpot Hot Chocolate recipe.
+I also have a spiked crockpot hot chocolate recipe that you can try.

 • Make a mocha hot chocolate.
-Add 1-2 shots of espresso into the mixture for a bit of caffeine.
+Add 1-2 shots of espresso into the mixture for a mocha version.

 A cup of thick hot chocolate with whipped cream and chocolate shavings.